Definition of NumPy Round

 Output:

-In this example, we have three input array with integer values and in the first output statement, we have declared the decimal value to be 1 since the input array contains integer elements without any decimal values the numpy round function doesn’t work.
+In this example, we have three input arrays with integer values, and in the first output statement, we have declared the decimal value to be 1.
+Since the input array contains integer elements without any decimal values, the numpy round function doesn’t work.
 So the output array is the same as the input since there is no scope to round the whole integers.
-In the second output we have declared the input array similar to the 1st array with all integers values without any decimal numbers and in the numpy round function, we have declared the decimal point value is negative (-2).
+In the second output, we have declared the input array similar to the 1st array with all integer values without any decimal numbers.
+In the numpy round function, we have reported the decimal point value as unfavorable (-2).

-This negative two denotes the rounding off of two digits in reverse order so the resultant output printed is the nearest value with negative two digits rounding off.
-When the input has only two digits the negative rounding off gives 0 as the output.
+This negative two denotes the rounding off two digits in reverse order, so the resultant output printed is the nearest value with negative two numbers rounding off.
+When the input has only two digits, the negative rounding off gives 0 as the output.

-Similarly in the 3rd output statement, we have declared the decimal point value to be rounded off as negative 3 (-3) so the resulting output will be negative 3 digits rounding off.
-Since the values in the array have all 3 digit elements the output array becomes all 0.
+Similarly, in the 3rd output statement, we have declared the decimal point value to be rounded off as unfavorable 3 (-3), so the resulting output will be negative 3 digits rounding off.
+Since the values in the array have all 3 digit elements, the output array becomes all 0.

 Example #5

-Let’s try giving different inputs and perform the negative decimal value rounding off techniques to have a clear idea of the numpy round function.
-Depending upon the number of digits before and after the decimal points, we need to declare the positive and negative decimal value to be rounded off to get our expected result.
+Let’s try giving different inputs and performing the negative decimal value rounding-off techniques to understand the numpy round function clearly.
+Depending upon the number of digits before and after the decimal points, we need to declare the positive and negative decimal values to be rounded off to get our expected result.

 Code: